it takes a village.

 Our people share our purpose.

 For over a decade, our devoted staff, board of directors and volunteers have committed wholeheartedly to providing access to clean water for the people of Burundi.
 United in our mission, we work each day to provide access to this basic and crucial resource.

-Operations and Events Director, Michelle Sandquist
+Operations and Events Director

-Michelle is the Operations/Events Director with the Gazelle Foundation.
-She provides strategic and operational support in all areas within the organization.
-She oversees operations, event management and race management, in addition to an ongoing focus on donor/sponsor relationships to ensure mission and vision remain priorities.
-Michelle brings an interesting and diverse background to the Gazelle Foundation including 9 plus years as General Manager of Conley Sports (a running events production company, managing a holistic health care center, leading large fundraising campaigns and serving as a personal chef and personal trainer.
-Michelle attended college in New Hampshire and then lived and worked in exciting parts of the country including Boulder, CO, Washington, DC. and California.
-She proudly lays claim to Austin as her home and is excited to be part of the Gazelle Foundation family.
-She is inspired by the good works the foundation is doing to transform lives in Burundi through access to clean water.
+Michelle is the Operations/Events Director with the Gazelle Foundation where she provides strategic and operational support in all areas within the organization.
+She oversees operations, event management and race management, in addition to focusing on donor/sponsor relationships.
+Michelle brings a unique and diverse background to the Gazelle Foundation, including over nine years as General Manager of Conley Sport, managing a holistic health care center, leading large fundraising campaigns, and serving as a personal chef and personal trainer.
+Michelle attended college in New Hampshire, has worked and lived all across the country, and proudly lays claim to Austin as her home today.
+Michelle can be reached at email@example.com

 Gilbert Tuhabonye – Chairman

 Quincy Lee – Treasurer